-- Shaka Smart finally received an offer he couldn't resist.

 Smart was introduced as the new basketball coach of Texas on Friday, leaving Virginia Commonwealth for the Longhorns after turning down several suitors, including UCLA, since taking VCU to the Final Four in 2011.

 Smart is the first African-American men's basketball coach at Texas.
 Charlie Strong, the school's first African-American football coach, completed his first season in December.
-Smart said he did not realize he was the first for basketball until being hired Thursday.
+Smart said he did not realize the historical significance until friends told him.

 "I take that really seriously," he said.

-Smart is bolting for a Texas program that hasn't been able to unseat Kansas atop the Big 12.
-But the Longhorns also boast the wealthiest athletic department in the country and easy access to some of the nation's most fertile recruiting grounds in Dallas and Houston.
+Smart won at least 26 games in each of his six seasons at VCU, a feat matched only by Duke.
+His teams reached the NCAA tournament five times.
+He is leaving for a Texas program that hasn't been able to nudge Kansas from atop the Big 12.
+But the Longhorns have the wealthiest athletic department in the country and easy access to some of the nation's biggest recruiting grounds in Dallas and Houston.

 "The caliber of player goes up when you're talking about Texas and you're talking about the Big 12," Smart told "SportsCenter."
 "But the things that you're looking for in a player do not change in terms of coachability, being a highly energetic player out there on the floor, being a versatile guy and being somebody that gives your teammates energy.
 We're going to look for those same core characteristics.
 It just may be a little bit more talented individual."

-The Rams lost Briante Weber, the leader of their "havoc" defensive style, on Jan.
-31 to a knee injury and played the last month and a half with scoring leader Treveon Graham bothered by a high left ankle sprain, sometimes even sidelined.
+There were mitigating circumstances this season.
+VCU lost Briante Weber, the leader of their full-court "havoc" defensive style, on Jan.
+31 to a knee injury and played the last 1½ months with scoring leader Treveon Graham bothered by a high left ankle sprain, sometimes even sidelined.

-"That was as difficult as anything I've done in quite some time," Smart said of his farewell meeting with the VCU players.
+"That was as difficult as anything I've done in quite some time," Smart told "SportsCenter" of his farewell meeting with the VCU players.
 "Saying goodbye to those guys, you never are prepared for that.
 It was a hard night.
 It was a very, very emotional time.

 "The good thing is, when I woke up in the morning today, you still feel some of that emotion, but the prevailing emotion is excitement."